 Mission: Zero was developed as a call to action and a goal for leaders, employers and workers to achieve zero workplace injuries.
 Thanks to the health and safety prevention efforts of our customers and partners, since 2008, the province of Saskatchewan has achieved significant reductions in the workplace total injury rate.

 Ten years later in 2018, Saskatchewan’s total workplace injury rate dropped from second highest to fifth highest in Canada.
 This suggests that we still have a great deal of work to do, but it shows that we are moving in the right direction.

 The WCB is only one organization and we can’t do this alone.
 Only together will we make Saskatchewan workplaces safe.

-It has since been adopted as the symbol for injury prevention and goal for over 350 companies and organizations in Saskatchewan through the Health and Safety Leadership Charter.
+In 2009, Safe Saskatchewan adopted Mission: Zero, the symbol and its ambitious goal, as the prevention goal for all injuries – on and off the job.
+It has since been adopted as the symbol for injury prevention and the goal for over 600 companies and organizations in Saskatchewan through the Health and Safety Leadership Charter.

-- It is up to all of us to prevent injuries.
+It is up to all of us to prevent injuries.